enkodellc/angular-multi-slider/README.md

 Please be responsible, the open source community is not there to guess your problem or to do your job.
 When submitting an issue try as much as possible to:

-1. search in the already existing issues or on [stackoverflow](http://stackoverflow.com/questions/tagged/ngtable?sort=newest&pageSize=30) if your issue has not been raised before.
+1. Search in the already existing issues. if your issue has not been raised before.

-2. give a precise description mentionning angular version, ng-table version.
+2. Give a precise description including angular version, angular-multi-slider version.

-3. give a way to reproduce your issue, the best would be with a <strong>running example</strong>, you can use [plunkr](http://plnkr.co/), or [codepen](http://codepen.io/). **Tip:** See below for a list of base codepen's you can fork
+3. Give a way to reproduce your issue, the best would be with a <strong>running example</strong>, you can use [plunkr](http://plnkr.co/), or [codepen](http://codepen.io/). **Tip:** See below for a list of base codepen's you can fork

-4. isolate your code sample on the probable issue to avoid pollution and noise.
+4. Isolate your code sample on the probable issue to avoid pollution and noise.

 5. Close your issue when a solution has been found (and share it with the community)

-Note that 80% of the open issues are actually not issues but "problem" due to developpers laziness or lack of investigation.
-These "issues" are a waste of time for us and especially if we have to setup a sample to reproduce the issue which those developpers could have done.
+Note that 80% of the open issues are actually not issues but "problem" due to developers laziness or lack of investigation.
+These "issues" are a waste of time for us and especially if we have to setup a sample to reproduce the issue which those developers could have done.
 Any open issue which does not fulfill this contract will be closed without investigation.